biomedbigdata/keypathwayminer-standalone/src/main/resources/README.txt

        The name for the file containing the edge stats for the shortest pathways

+  DEFAULT false:

+  -pSingleFile
+        put all pathways in one file

   SWITCH OUTPUT OFF: the default setting is Output=True